bluerelay/windyquery/README.md

 ```

 ### Tests
 Windyquery includes [tests](https://github.com/bluerelay/windyquery/tree/master/windyquery/tests).
-These tests are also good examples on how to use this library.
+These tests are also served as examples on how to use this library.

 #### Running tests
 Install pytest to run the included tests,